yonahbox/Yonah_ROS_packages/ogc_ws/src/telegram/Readme.md

 ## Files

 ### Launch files
-Currently there is only one launch file `telegram.launch` that has to be run
+`telegram_air.launch` is to be run on the air side `telegram_gnd.launch` is to be run on the ground side `telegram.launch` is for testing purposes

 #### Argurments